-The contribution of this paper is threefold: (1) we establish a theoretical model linking household choice, patterns in durable goods ownership, class formation, and long-term poverty; (2) we validate the use, in previous and current empirical research, of durables-based mixture models as a tool for identifying classes; and (3) we build a framework for generating testable hypotheses around the long-run effect of policy changes (such as income transfers or education subsidies) on poverty.

-Finally, we introduce a novel and innovative methodology - of (1) using a theoretical model as the foundation of a data-generating process for synthetic observations, and (2) using observed patterns found in the synthetic data to help interpret empirical outcomes found in survey data.
-As such, we extend the use of economic theory to help understand the observed behaviour of economic agents in very complex dynamic settings.
+The paper makes several contributions: (1) we establish a theoretical model linking household income generation and durable choice, patterns in durable goods ownership, class formation, and long-term poverty; (2) we validate the use of durables-based mixture models as an empirical tool for identifying classes (hence, measuring relative poverty); and (3) we build a framework for generating testable hypotheses around the long-run effect of policy changes (such as income transfers or education subsidies) on poverty.
+Finally, and most generally, (4) we introduce a novel and innovative methodology that combines economic theory, simulations/synthetic data, and empirical methods to understand and measure relative poverty in practice, an approach that can be extended to other applications involving measurement of the observed behaviour of economic agents in complex dynamic settings.